-All citizens from the People’s Republic of China, including anyone from Hong Kong, Macau or Taiwan traveling on a People's Republic of China passport, are required to update their information using the EVUS system before traveling to the United States regardless of their age.
+All citizens of the People’s Republic of China, including tourists of Hong Kong, Macau, or Taiwan who hold a Chinese passport, regardless of their age, must register with EVUS to update the details of their visa before traveling to the United States.

-All those holding a valid B1, B2 or a B1/B2 visa, are required to complete the online american EVUS visa application and update their basic biographic information before traveling to the United States.
-EVUS visa application or enrollment is valid for 2 years, or until the traveler obtains a new visa or a passport, whichever comes first.
+Holders of valid B1, B2, or B1/B2 visas should complete the online EVUS registration and update their basic personal information before they travel to the United States.
+An approved EVUS registration is valid for a two-year period or until the holder’s passport expires, whichever occurs first.

-All eligible citizens from the People’s Republic of China are required to apply for EVUS, before traveling to the United States for temporary business or tourism.
-Travelers using other travel documents, including Hong Kong SAR, Macau SAR, may continue to travel to the U.S. as they currently do.
-Citizens from Taiwan traveling with a Taiwan issued passport may apply for the ESTA Visa Waiver.
+All eligible citizens who wish to visit the United States for business, tourism, or transit should register with EVUS before their trip.
+Travelers using other travel documents, including Hong Kong SAR and Macau SAR, may continue to travel to the U.S. as they currently do.
+Citizens from Taiwan traveling with a passport issued by Taiwan may apply for the ESTA Visa Waiver.

 Applicants are advised to register with EVUS at least 72 hours before their departure for the United States.
 Once EVUS has been approved, it is valid for a two year period and can be used to enter the US on multiple trips or until the passport or visa expires, whichever occurs first.
 If the passport expires, the traveler should renew the passport and register to obtain a new EVUS.
 Travelers can always check the status of their EVUS and its validity period.

 When the EVUS reaches its expiration date, the traveler should register again with the EVUS system and should update their details on a new EVUS registration form.
 Travelers should bear in mind that if a visa expires, the visa should be renewed before enrolling with the EVUS system again.